 IF YOU ARE UNABLE TO FULFILL YOUR COMMITMENT

 Be aware of the contact person and the procedure to be followed for your volunteer commitment.
-In some cases, you may be asked to find your own replacement (see volunteer opportunity specific information).
 Please call the appropriate contact person as soon as you know you are unable to fulfill your commitment.